Kaysmart1999/CloudAssignment/README.md

 ## Set Expiry Date for the User

-1.  the expiry date of 2 weeks for the user "jesse" was created using the `chage` command: sudo chage -E $(date -d '+2 weeks' +%Y-%m-%d) ToyeebTech
+1.  the expiry date of 2 weeks for the user "ToyeebTech" was created using the `chage` command: sudo chage -E $(date -d '+2 weeks' +%Y-%m-%d) ToyeebTech
 2. To check the password history and account aging information: chage -l ToyeebTech